linda-seiter/cmsc115_2252/week3/week3_lesson.md

 | 12   | Humidity and Temperature: **50 64**<br>Uncomfy | Humidity and Temperature: **50 64**<br>Uncomfy | Pass   | (nom, min-1)<br>red dot    |
 | 13   | Humidity and Temperature: **50 76**<br>Uncomfy | Humidity and Temperature: **50 76**<br>Uncomfy | Pass   | (nom, max+1)<br>red dot    |

+Test cases 10 and 11 check the humidity values below the minimum and above the maximum.
 The two tests fail due the logical operator error, which should be `&&` (and) rather than `||` (or).

 ```java